freenas/freenas-docs/userguide/plugins.rst

 As seen in the example shown in
 :numref:`Figure %s <view_installed_plugins_fig>`,
-entries for the installed PBI will appear in the following locations:
+entries for the installed PBI will appear in these locations:

 * the :guilabel:`Installed` tab of :guilabel:`Plugins`